yenhao/Instagram-Map/README.md

 # Instagram-Map

 This application used Instagram API and Google Maps API to build the Instagram Media Map.
-It allows people to login via Instagram and get the multiple check-in locations on the google map.
+It allows people to log in via Instagram and loads the multiple check-in locations on the google map.

-After login to Instagram, and click on **build your map**.
-It will show your media map.
+After login to Instagram, Instagram Map will try to load your media location.
+When finishing the loading procedure, Your Instagram Map will show up.

+There are two little further functions:
+1. You are able to click on the cluster to get detail location.
+2.Click on the single photo, it will show the detail of this post.

 For example: